Ludvins/cv/README.md

 # Building and running
-Dependencies are included in `requirements.txt` and can be installed using `pip` with `pip3 install -r requirements.txt`.
+Dependencies for Python 3.6 are included in `requirements.txt` and can be installed using `pip` with `pip3 install -r requirements.txt`.
 `make` will call [generate.py](generate.py) and build the LaTeX documents with `latexmk` and `biber`.